Fudgy Brownie Pie

 A simple pastry crust is filled with rich, dense chocolate brownie batter before baking into a decadent, chocolate lovers’ dessert!

-Why You Should Make a Brownie Pie
+Why You Should Make this Brownie Dessert

 I am pretty much guaranteed a happy family when I bake up either chocolate chip cookies or brownies.
 Granted, both have to be nut-free, and if I happen to work in frosting or extra chocolate, the praise is magnified.
 But sometimes I need to shake things up a bit.